 Suitable for all ages, experience and backgrounds..

-The workshop is explorational, fun and strength based around whatever each participant is willing to share.
-It is culturally and creatively affirming, ultimately working as a form of relationship strengthening of each individual and the group as a whole.
+The workshop is explorational, fun and strength-based around whatever each participant is willing to share.
+It is culturally and creatively affirming, and strengthens relationships of each individual and the group as a whole.

 At all times opportunities to reflect and be responsive are encouraged.